 Diplomate, American Board of Veterinary Practitioners (feline specialist)

-Her professional memberships include:
+Dr. Hird’s professional memberships include:

 - American Association of Feline Practitioners

 - Ohio Veterinary Medical Association